Advice For Broken Wrist Compensation Claims

 • Medical expenses, such as prescription costs.

-• Travel costs, such as taxi or bus fares to medical appointments.
+• Travel costs to attend medical appointments.

 Providing evidence of these financial losses with relevant documents such as invoices and receipts could help support your claim for special damages.